Timeline of strikes in 2024: Changes in legislation

 In March 2024, American judge J. Campbell Barker vacated the National Labor Relations Board's rule on joint-employer status that had been issued in 2023.
 The rule would have treated companies as employers of contract workers, requiring those companies to bargain with unions representing the contract workers.

 Following the Labour Party victory in the 2024 United Kingdom general election, The Observer reported that the new government ordered government departments in August not to implement the Strikes (Minimum Service Levels) Act 2023, with the intention of formally repealing the law later in the year.

-Commentary
+Statistics

 The China Labour Bulletin recorded a rise in strikes in China in the first half of 2024, with 719 work stoppages recorded compared to 696 in the first half of 2023.
 Around half of the strikes were recorded in the construction sector.

+The Bureau of Labor Statistics recorded 31 major work stoppages (involving at least 1000 workers) in the United States in 2024.
+The New York State School of Industrial and Labor Relations at Cornell University (ILR) recorded 359 work stoppages total, involving 293 500 workers and 5,32 million working days lost, a 23,8% decrease in total stoppages and 45,5% decrease in involved workers from 2023.
+The ILR found that 60% of the work stoppages lasted less than five days, with 18% lasting over a month.

+The New Zealand Ministry of Business, Innovation and Employment recorded 47 work stoppages in the country in 2024, involving 2530 workers and 11 827 working days lost.